 DW produces some of the finest quality drum sets on the market, and the Low Pro mini drum kit features DW’s unmistakably high build quality.

-This premium travel drum set produces unbelievable tones despite its small shell sizes and shallow depths.
+When taking the kit out for a spin, I could feel and hear how this travel drum set produces unbelievable tones despite its small shell sizes and shallow depths.

 This small drum set works especially well for modern styles such as hip-hop, pop, R&B, drum and bass and many more.

 This 3-piece travel kit includes a 10” rack tom, 13” floor tom, and a 20” bass drum.
 In my opinion, it’s the best portable drum kit available for professional drummers who want to play a more compact set of drums for smaller gigs.